 25 E. High St., Glassboro, NJ

 Visit this early 1900s horse-powered farm for a glimpse into a bygone era.
-Admission is free to the Howell Living History Farm in Lambertville and activities such as summer camp, corn maze trips and hayrides require an additional cost.
+Admission is free to the Howell Living History Farm in Lambertville, but activities such as summer camp, corn maze trips and hayrides require an additional cost.

 The Center for Contemporary Art